Greedy Causal Discovery is Geometric: Acknowledgements

 \section{Acknowledgements}

 All three authors were partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-Liam Solus was partially supported a Starting Grant (No. 2019-05195) from Vetenskapsr\aa{}det (The Swedish Research Council).
+Svante Linusson was partially supported by Grant (No. 2018-05218) from Vetenskapsr\aa{}det (The Swedish Research Council).
+Liam Solus was partially supported by Starting Grant (No. 2019-05195) from Vetenskapsr\aa{}det (The Swedish Research Council).
+The authors thank an anonymous reviewer for helpful suggestions that greatly improved the presentation of the paper.